mergen-sergio/DBest/tutorial/Using-sample-data.md

 The examples in this tutorial are based on a movie database, available at the following GitHub repository:
 [https://github.com/bbrumm/databasestar](https://github.com/bbrumm/databasestar)

 The SQL files published in the repository were converted into DBest-indexed `.dat` files.
 These files incorporate a primary index, enabling efficient lookups and ordered reads.

+## Downloading the files

+The .dat files can be found [here](https://github.com/mergen-sergio/DBest/tree/main/tutorial/assets/data).
+Unzip the files before loading them into the tool.

+## Using the `.dat` Files

+To work with the `.dat` files:
+1. Use the **'Open Indexed Data'** option in the top menu.
+2. Alternatively, drag and drop the files directly into the editor.

+This approach ensures efficient access the the movie database and supports the examples discussed throughout the tutorial.

+## Understanding the movie database

 Below is the schema of the database, presented in SQL-like format: